-If you enjoy this blog, you might like to think about taking a punt on one of my ebooks, which are available for download from amazon for 99p, or one dollar, or thereabouts – less than the price of a beer or cup of coffee, in other words.
-(The three novels are also available in (slightly more expensive) print editions.)
+If you enjoy this blog, you might like to think about taking a punt on one of my ebooks, which are available for download from amazon for as little as 99p, or one dollar, or thereabouts – less than the price of a beer or cup of coffee, in other words.
+(The three novels (ETA: now four novels, including The Coming Thing) are also available in (slightly more expensive) print editions.)

 Yes, they’re self-published, but anyone sceptical about the quality of many of the self-published books now flooding the market might find it reassuring that Suckers and Stiff Lips were originally brought out in old-fashioned print by Pan Macmillan, and the reviews in the Billson Film Database first saw the light of day in the print editions of the Telegraph, Time Out or other magazines.